 ■ US Dollar against the Canadian Dollar: Loonie

-The Forex Minors are currency pairs which are not traded so heavily as the majors and thus they are offered in wider spreads, for example EURJPY.
+The Forex Minors are currency pairs that are not traded so heavily as the majors and thus they are offered in wider spreads, for example, EURJPY.
 Even less popular Forex Currency pairs are called the Exotic pairs.

 Spread is the distance between buyers and sellers (bid and ask) and it is measured in pips.